hyurl/alar/api.md

 - `name: string` The name (with namespace) of the module.
 - `path: string` The path (without extension) of the module.
-- `exports: any` The very exports object of the module.
+- `exports: any` The very `exports` object of the module.
 - `proto: T` The very prototype of the module.
 - `ctor: typeof T extends Function ?
 T : new (...args: any[]) => T` The very class constructor of the module.
 - `create(...args: any[]): T` Creates a new instance of the module.
 - `instance(route?: any): T` Gets the local singleton or a remote instance of the module, if connected to one or more remote instances, the module proxy will automatically calculate the `route` and direct the traffic to the corresponding remote instance.
 If the given route matches the server ID of any remote service, the corresponding instance will be returned instead.
-- `fallbackToLocal(enable: boolean): this` If the module is registered as a remote service, however none of the RPC channel is available, allow calls to fallback to the local instance, which is the default behavior, this method is used to disable (pass `false`) and re-enable (pass `true`) this behavior.
+- `fallbackToLocal(enable: boolean): this` If the module is registered as a remote service, however, none of the RPC channel is available, allow calls to fallback to the local instance, which is the default behavior, this method is used to disable (pass `false`) and re-enable (pass `true`) this behavior.

 **NOTE: RPC calling will serialize all input and output data, those data that** **cannot be serialized will be lost during transmission.**